sensu/sensu-go/cli/GUIDELINES.md

 ## Colour

-- Use colour to draw the end-users eye to important details
-- Use bold for emphasis; table headers, keys, etc.
+When used appropriately and in a consistent manner, colour is a powerful tool for accurately communicating and drawing a end-users eye to important details.
+The following are some simple rules to consider when formatting your content:

+- Use bold for emphasis.
+Examples of places where emphasis may help are: important words or phrases that the user shouldn't miss, field names, table headings.
-- Use blue and green to draw users eye to primary details.
+- Use green and blue to draw users eye to primary details.
+- Use blue as an indicator that that the value is the resource's primary identifier.
-- Red should be used sparingly as it is the most eye catching colour; should only be used for actions that are unrecoverable or things that critical.
+- Red should be used sparingly as it is the most eye catching colour; should only be used for actions that are unrecoverable or things that are critical.

-- No element should ever be designed so that colour is required to understand what it is trying to communicate.
+No element should ever be designed so that colour is required to understand what it is trying to communicate.
 It is not a guarantee that the user's terminal will support colour.
 For instance it would not be okay to omit that a message is an error because you've used to the color red.

-- Following sections will detail usage in different different scenarios.
+Following sections will detail usage in different different scenarios.

 ## Feedback